 Leave it to the legislature to produce a reality where quietly concealing a firearm in a crowded place is illegal, but showing one off is muy bueno.
 Senator Chase will continue to carry, and openly, should she perceive the need – in the state’s legislature and elsewhere.

-*The author has been a member of VCDL.We value your comments!
-Please weigh in on our comment section below.
+*The author has been a member of VCDL.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com